-Toptal is an exclusive network for talented freelance designers and software developers.
+Toptal is an exclusive network of talented freelance designers and software developers.
 They operate fully remote and usually have a number of open tech or business positions.
 More than that, they encourage people to contact them anyway even if they don’t see a matching job opening.

 Zapier is an automation tool that connects web apps, such as Slack or Gmail.
 Not only can the team members operate from all around the world, but they also enjoy unlimited vacation days, profit sharing, health coverage, and much more.
 They encourage every talent to apply and respond to every applicant.

 Remote Jobs with Non-Distributed Companies

 Although these mentioned companies offer some amazing opportunities, you have even more to choose from.
-Many regular companies, including big names, are very remote-friendly, too, and offer a great number of full-time telecommute positions.
+Many regular companies, including big names, are very remote-friendly, too, and offer a great number of full-time telecommuting positions.

 Every year FlexJobs releases a list of the 100 top companies you should watch when you want to find remote jobs.
 Just to give you an idea, here are 50 of the companies that posted the most remote-friendly job openings in the last year: